nivek-neerg/youtube-podcast-to-gcal-sync/README.md

 ## Why I Built This

 This is my first ever GitHub contribution.
 I'm not a developer — I used AI to help me build something that solves a real problem I had.
-The goal was to prove that with the right tools, anyone can build and ship something useful.
+The goal was to test the idea via a simple POC.

 If this is useful to you, feel free to use it, fork it, or improve it.